Sebastian Lletget

-Sebastian Francisco Lletget (born September 3, 1992) is an American professional soccer player who plays as a midfielder for Major League Soccer club FC Dallas.
+Sebastian Francisco Lletget (/ləˈdʒɛt/, Luh-JET; born September 3, 1992) is an American professional soccer player who plays as a midfielder for Major League Soccer club FC Dallas.

 Early years

 Born in San Francisco, California, to Argentine parents, Lletget grew up in South San Francisco, California, where he attended El Camino High School and played for Santa Clara Sporting of Silicon Valley before playing with the United States under-17 residency program.
 He was spotted playing for Santa Clara by scouts from the West Ham United International academy and moved to England in 2009.

 Club career

 West Ham United

 Lletget signed his first professional contract with West Ham in September 2010.
 He played in pre-season friendly games and was an unused substitute for four Premier League games for the 2012–13 season.
 His career progress was slowed when he contracted mononucleosis.
 Despite this he signed a contract extension in 2013.
-He made his official debut on January 5, 2014 for West Ham in a 5–0 loss against Nottingham Forest at The City Ground in the third round of the FA Cup.
+He made his official debut on January 5, 2014, for West Ham in a 5–0 loss against Nottingham Forest at The City Ground in the third round of the FA Cup.